OceanDataTools/openrvdas/docs/intro_and_overview.md

  parsed data to a CachedDataServer via websocket (using a CachedDataWriter).
 The web console and some Highcharts-based and D3-based display widgets connect to the CachedDataServer via websockets and request data to display.

-The sections below describe the architecture and control scripts in greater detail.
+The sections below describe the architecture and the nature of logger configurations and control scripts in greater detail.

 ## Architecture

-The core logger architecture is made up of three basic classes of components: Readers, Transforms, and Writers, that can be "snapped together" to produce the necessary functionality.
+At the heart of OpenRVDAS is the idea of a "logger configuration" - a definition that specifies what a logger should do.
+The "architecture" on which these definitions are built is made up of three basic classes of components: Readers, Transforms, and Writers, that can be "snapped together" to produce the necessary functionality.
 We have specified a simple API for these components and implemented a handful of the most useful ones in Python.[^1]

 ![Reader, Transform and Writer](images/read_transform_write.png)